k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 SSMSE gives users flexibility in the MSE setup while reducing the amount of code that analysts write to conduct novel MSEs.
 SSMSE is available as an R package and employs other R dependencies developed for use with SS3 [e.g., ss3sim, @andersonetal2014; r4ss @tayloretal2021].

-Users only need a few functions to run an analysis using the SSMSE package (Table 1; Figure SSMSE-workflow).
-The `run_SSMSE()` wrapper function runs the SSMSE simulations (Figure SSMSE-steps).
+Users only need a few functions to run an analysis using the SSMSE package (Table 1; \autoref{fig:SSMSE-workflow}).
+The `run_SSMSE()` wrapper function runs the SSMSE simulations (\autoref{fig:SSMSE-steps}).
 Inputs to `run_SSMSE()` include the names and locations of the conditioned ss3 models to use as operating models (`OM_name_vec` and `OM_in_dir_vec`), the type of management strategy for each scenario (`MS_vec`), the number of iterations to run for each scenario (`iter_vec`), and how to sample from the operating model in each scenario (`sample_struct_list`), the number of years to run the simulations (`nyrs_vec`) and how often the management strategy is run (`nyrs_assess_vec`).
 Helper functions for setting the variables to pass to `run_SSMSE()` are available. `run_SSMSE()` includes the option to run iterations in parallel (`run_parallel = TRUE`), reducing the time required to run simulations.
 Other options include the ability to use an SS3 estimation model or a custom function as a management strategy and the ability to change parameters in the OM during the projection period of the simulation.
 The custom function must be able to use sampling from an SS3 data file as input and output fleet-specific catches by year.
 After the simulations are complete, users can call the `SSMSE_summary_all()` function to compile key model values from many model folders into three summary tables.
 The user can then conduct further analyses and plots based on the summaries.

 Five types of uncertainty that are typically captured in MSEs are process uncertainty, parameter uncertainty, model uncertainty, errors in assessments, and implementation uncertainty [@puntetal2014].
 These can all be implemented using the SSMSE package: